WilliamTjonndal/IT3212/assignment3/Group 25.md

 However, accuracy can be misleading because the classes are unbalanced since many students are "Graduates".
 To resolve this, we have also used **Balanced Accuracy**.\
 **Balanced accuracy** goes from 0.702 to 0.718 which is lower than raw accuracy (see ***Figure 24b***).\
 This indicates that the bagged and boosted models predict class 2 (Graduate) well, but  struggle with class 1 (Enrolled).
-Interestingly, `AdaBoost LR` performed best here, despite being the worst in terms of **accuracy**.
-This can be explained by the confusion matrix: AdaBoost with Logistic Regression focuses heavily on misclassified minority-class cases, which improves balanced accuracy but often reduces overall accuracy by causing more errors on the majority class.
+Interestingly, `Bagging LR` performed the best here.
+This is because it averages predictions across bootstrap samples which reduces sensitivity to class imbalance.
+This ensures that both dropout and non-dropout students are treated more equally, improving performance on the minority class.

 Finally, **Macro precision** goes from 0.7 up to 0.73 (see ***Figure 24c***).
 Once again, `Bagging DT` perfomed the best.
 This means that when the model predicts a class, it is correct roughly 73% of the time.\
 `AdaBoost DT` performed the worst, because its weak learners cannot model the complexity of our imbalanced dataset, causing more misclassifications and therefore more false positives in multiple classes.